A-HSien/OnScreenToday/README.md

 The `onHtmlHeadSet` handler set the data according to the current route.
 This store uses data from other stores, such the titles of the photos, or the intl messages from the `IntlStore`.
 It is important that this handler is executed after the other stores have been filled up with their data.
 The HtmlHeadStore listens to the `SET_HTML_HEAD` action (dispatched by an action creator in [RouteActions](src/pages/RouteActions.js)) *only* after fetching the data required to render a page.

-## Internationalization (i18n)

-To give an example on how to implement i18n in a React application, onscreentoday supports English and [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY).

-Here, for "internationalization" I mean:

-- to format numbers/currencies and dates/times according to the user's locale
-- to provide translated strings for the texts displayed in the components.

-This app adopts [React Intl](http://formatjs.io/react/), which is a solid library for this purpose.

-### How the user’s locale is detected

-The app sniffs the browser's `accept-language` request header.
-The [locale](https://github.com/jed/locale) npm module has a nice express middleware for that.
-Locales are restricted to those set in the app's [config](../config).

-The user may want to override the detected locale: the [LocaleSwitcher](src/components/LocaleSwitcher.js) component set a cookie when the user chooses a language.
-Also, we enable the `?hl` parameter in the query string to override it.
-Server-side, cookie and query string are detected by the [setLocale](src/server/setLocale.js) middleware.

-So, the `locale` middleware will attach the desired locale to `req.locale`, which come useful to set the `lang` attribute in the `<html>` tag.
-This attribute it is also used by `client.js` to load the locale data client-side.

-### The difficult parts

-React-intl requires some boilerplate to work properly.
-Difficulties here arise mainly for two reasons:

-1. React Intl relies on the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl) *global* API, not always available on node.js or some browsers (e.g. Safari).
-Luckly there's an [Intl polyfill](https://www.npmjs.com/package/intl): on the server we can just "require" it – however on the browser we want to download it *only* when `Intl` is not supported.

-2. For each language, we need to load a set of *locale data* (used by `Intl` to format numbers and dates) and the translated strings, called *messages* (used by `react-intl`).
-While on node.js we can load them in memory, on the client they need to be downloaded first – and we want to download only the relevant data for the current locale.

-**On the server** the solution is easy: as said, the server [loads a polyfill](src/server/intl-polyfill) including both `Intl` and the locale data.
-For supporting the browser, we can instead rely on our technology stack, i.e. flux and webpack.

 ### Webpack on the rescue

-**On the client**, we have to load the `Intl` polyfill and its locale data *before* rendering the app, i.e. in [client.js](src/client.js).

 For this purpose, I used webpack's `require.ensure()` to split `Intl` and localized data in multiple chunks.
 Only after they have been downloaded, the app can be mounted.
 See the `loadIntlPolyfill()` and `loadLocaleData()` functions in [IntlUtils](src/utils/IntlUtils.js): they return a promise that is resolved when the webpack chunks are downloaded and `require`d.

 They are used in [client.js](client.js) before mounting the app.

 > **Important**: since `react-intl` assumes `Intl` is already in the global scope, we can't import the fluxible app (which imports react-intl in some of its components) *before* polyfilling `Intl`.
 That's why you see in [client.js](src/client.js) `require("./app")` inside the in the `renderApp()` function, and not as `import` on the top of the file.

-### Internationalization, the flux way

-Lets talk about the data that react-intl needs to deliver translated content.
-It is saved for each language in the [intl](src/intl) directory and **can be shared between client and server** using a store, i.e. the [IntlStore](stores/IntlStore).

-The store listens to a `LOAD_INTL` action dispatched by [IntlActionCreator](src/actions/IntlActionCreators.js).
-We execute this action **server side** before rendering the HtmlDocument component in [server/render.js](src/server/render.js), together with the usual `navigateAction`.
-The store will be rehydrate by Fluxible as usual.

-An higher-order component would pass the store state to the react-intl components as props.
-For doing this, I used a custom implementation of [FormattedMessage](src/utils/FormattedMessage.js) and [FormattedNumber](src/utils/FormattedNumber.js), adopting a small [connectToIntlStore](src/utils/connectToIntlStore.js) utils.

 ### Sending the locale to the API